Why I’m Running

 As we face these pressures, we continue to make progress on important issues.

-Last year, for the first time in several years, the Lynn Public Schools was fully funded by the city in the eyes of the state.
-This year, we were able to add over sixty new positions, the vast majority of which will be student facing.
+In 2018, for the first time in several years, the Lynn Public Schools was fully funded by the city in the eyes of the state.
+In 2020, we were able to add over sixty new positions, the vast majority of which will be student facing.

 3) Adding After School Activities